-We follow the Primary Strategy and use elements of the Abacus scheme as a basis for our teaching.
+We follow the National Curriculum and use elements of the White Rose Maths scheme as a basis for our teaching.
 We play games, conduct investigations, explore numbers and patterns, use calculators and computers and a variety of other materials.
-We use Maths in a realistic way as often as we can, in order to demonstrate its relevance and value to everyday life.

 Science